-SPEs of this type, which are included in the scope of consolidation as at 31 March 2013, are the same reported in the financial statements as at 31 December 2012.
+SPEs of this type, which were included in the scope of consolidation as at 30 June 2013, are the same reported in the financial statements as at 31 December 2012.
 The securitised assets of this type of vehicle are represented by performing mortgages, non-performing mortgages and performing loans deriving from lease contracts.
-For the Augusto, Colombo and Diocleziano vehicles the assets were made up of land financing or receivables for public works.